 2. Find the Average Number of Employees

-To find the average number of employees, you need to determine the average of the employees at the start and end of a specific time frame.
+To find the average turnover rate, you need to determine the average of the employees at the start and end of a specific time frame.
 Here’s the formula to calculate your average number of employees:

 Average number of employees = (number of employees at the start + number of employees at the end) : 2